sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

    * space efficient
    * special class for words over an alphabet of at most two letters (each letter takes one bit)

+ * bi-infinite words, bi-infinite alphabets, words indexed by other objects besides integers

+ * look through the algorithms for finite words, and identify the ones that need improvement (some are really slow)

+ *

 ---

 Un-organized ideas: